Skip to main content

 The revyl device command group lets you provision cloud-hosted mobile devices, install apps, and interact with them directly from your terminal.
 Every command has an equivalent MCP tool for AI agent integration.

-If you want task-oriented onboarding first, use Device Quickstart, then Python SDK Quickstart or Device Troubleshooting.
+If you want task-oriented onboarding first, use Device Quickstart, then Device Scripting Guide or Device Troubleshooting.

 Overview